jokubas-janusauskas/PALSschool2024-FISH/README.md

 #### (You can read more about these packages here: [FISHscale](https://github.com/linnarsson-lab/FISHscale) and [BoneFight](https://github.com/linnarsson-lab/BoneFight))

 ## Launching the notebook
-#### Lastly, we just need to add the environment to our Jupyter with the following command (only needs to be done once):
+#### Lastly, we just need to add the environment to our Jupyter with the following command:
 ```console
 python -m ipykernel install --user --name fish_training --display-name "FISH_training"
 ```